Festivals in the Spring

 Mother's Day or Mothering Sunday is a Christian celebration which occurs on the fourth Sunday during Lent.
 Most churches have a special service on this Sunday, the name originates from a time when people used to return home to their Mother Church for this special service.
 In England it is a day when both adults and children say thank you to their Mothers cards and a gifts, very often of flowers are given.

 In France a similar celebration takes place before the last Sunday in May, it is called Fêtes des Mères when everyone can give their Mother gifts.

-Easter is a Christian festival which commemorates the resurrection of Jesus Christ, corresponding to Passover it is observed on a variable Sunday, in the months of either March or April.
+Easter is a Christian festival which commemorates the resurrection of Jesus Christ.
+It is observed on a variable Sunday, in the months of either March or April.
 Gifts of edible eggs (usually made of chocolate) are sometimes given on Easter Sunday.
 Many groups working with children will celebrate by having an Easter Hat parade, with hats usually based around a theme of chicks,eggs, rabbits and spring flowers.

 Cherry blossom Festival

-Held in early Spring, this is the most famous of Japanese festivals.
+Held in early Spring, this is the most famous of Japanese festivals and is known as Hanami in Japan.
 The beauty of the Cherry blossom trees, wild ones in particular, is celebrated and the tradition is an ancient one.
 Although there is no specific religious significance to the festival, many of the finest examples of Cherry Blossom can be found around Shinto Shrines or holy mountains.

 The date of the festival varies each year from late March to early May, as it is dependent on the appearance of the first cherry blossom blooms.
 The Cherry blossom (sakura) is Japan's unofficial national flower.
 It has been celebrated for many centuries and holds a very prominent position in Japanese culture.